danhaus93-ops/solostrike-umbrel/README.md

 |Branded coinbase tag on block       |✅          |✅              |❌          |
 |Progressive Web App                 |✅          |❌              |❌          |

-SoloStrike is for people who want the ckpool-solo engine *and* a modern operations layer on top — not just a hashrate counter.
+LoneStrike is for people who want the ckpool-solo engine *and* a modern operations layer on top — not just a hashrate counter.

 -----